Chandan-IITI/Analysis-of-Twin-SVM-on-44-binary-datasets/README.md

 # Analysis-of-Twin-SVM-on-44-Binary-datasets

+Code belongs to the paper: Comprehensive Evaluation of Twin SVM based Classifiers on UCI 2-Class Datasets

-Please follow the below mentioned procedure to reproduce the results:
+Please follow the below mentioned steps to reproduce the results of the paper:

 1. Download the datasets from "http://persoal.citius.usc.es/manuel.fernandez.delgado/papers/jmlr/data.tar.gz"
 2. Each folder is for one classifier and each folder have three .m extension files.
 For the execution and get the result you just need